psf/black/docs/the_black_code_style/future_style.md

 - `wrap_long_dict_values_in_parens`: Add parentheses around long values in dictionaries ([see below](labels/wrap-long-dict-values))
 - `fix_fmt_skip_in_one_liners`: Fix `# fmt: skip` behaviour on one-liner declarations, such as `def foo(): return "mock" # fmt: skip`, where previously the declaration would have been incorrectly collapsed.
+- `wrap_comprehension_in`: Wrap the `in` clause of list and dictionary comprehensions across lines if it would otherwise exceed the maximum line length.
 - `remove_parens_around_except_types`: Remove parentheses around multiple exception types in `except` and `except*` without `as`.
 See PEP 758 for details.